gnustudent/soft-elec-eng-klub/README.md

+#Who Gets Credit for Posters?#

+Sagar Desai, VP Software Engineering 2014-2015, SEEK - Designed and created smooth, chalky posters.
+Ami (Ahmad Touseef), Vice-President 2014-2015, SEEK - Converted Sagar's poster into smaller chunks that can be printed from normal letter sized printers, and later be taped together to create the larged sized poster.

 #How Do I Get and View Presentations?#
 * Online - Click folder `presentations`.
 Within it all presentations end with `.pdf`.
 Click and download these `.pdf` presentations.
 Open it in your computer.
 CNTRL + L or F5 for full screen view.